Super Bowl ad for RFK Jr. stirs Democratic and family tension over his independent White House bid - WTOP News

 After the game, Kennedy responded to online criticism, including from one of his cousins, emphasizing that his campaign did not produce the spot, which cost an estimated $7 million.

-“I’m so sorry if the Super Bowl advertisement caused anyone in my family pain,” Kennedy wrote on X, formerly Twitter.
+“I’m so sorry if the Super Bowl advertisement caused anyone in my family pain,” Kennedy wrote late Sunday night on X, formerly Twitter.
 “The ad was created and aired by the American Values Super PAC without any involvement or approval from my campaign. … I love you all.
-God.”
+God bless you.”

+Still, as of Monday morning, Kennedy had the ad pinned to the top of his X profile.
+“Our momentum is growing,” he wrote.
+“It’s time for an Independent President to heal the divide in our country.”

 Bobby Shriver, whose mother, Eunice Kennedy Shriver, founded the Special Olympics, hammered his cousin over the spot and his opposition to vaccines for COVID-19 and other diseases.